PiotrJander/sik-achtung-die-kurve/README.md

 validate messages
 handle all kinds of exceptions!
 client: remember about hton!
-use vectors (contiguoes storage) rather than arrays let PlayerConnection impl two interfaces; one for Game and other for sockets what if datagram bigger than size of buffer? no better way to have polymorphic class members and containers than unique_ptr?
+let PlayerConnection impl two interfaces; one for Game and other for sockets what if datagram bigger than size of buffer?

 Qs:
 64 bit random numbers but 32 bits game id